TenebrisNoctua/ClassPP/docs/tutorials/advanced/friendAccessSpecifier.md

 getLicensePlate(newCar)
 ```

+In this example, we have a "Car" class that contains a private member called `License_Plate`, and a local function called `getLicensePlate`.
-In this example, we updated the previous class to include a function in the `Friend` access specifier, this function is now able to access the private members of this class.
+By passing the reference to the `getLicensePlate` function inside the friend access specifier, this function is now able to access the private members of a class.

 !!! info
-    Aside from functions, `Friend` access specifier can include other classes as well.
+    Besides functions, friend access specifier can include other classes as well.
     Classes can be saved by using their variables, or their names.
-You can put a string inside the `Friend` access specifier that has a class's name, and it will still work!
+You can put a string inside the friend access specifier that contains a class's name, and it will still work!